styleguidist/react-docgen-typescript/README.md

 If set to true, every unions will be converted to docgen enum format.

+### `shouldSortUnions`: boolean

+When used in combination with `shouldExtractValuesFromUnion`, sorts union members in string-sort order when set to true.
+This is useful for ensuring the same order of members every time.

 ### `skipChildrenPropWithoutDoc`: boolean (default: `true`)

 If set to false the docs for the `children` prop will be generated even without an explicit description.